Poppies have a long history as symbols of remembrance.

 The First and Second World Wars both left a mark on communities in the Jewellery Quarter, Birmingham and around the world.
 Members of the armed services from both conflicts are remembered on War Memorials at both Warstone Lane and Key Hill.
 There are also white Commonwealth War Graves commission headstones in both cemeteries, plus a number of family graves who mention a loved one who died in war.
-We are aware of over 100 service personnel and will be sharing their names and stories as part of the project.
-We also want to highlight the civilian losses which are commemorated in the cemeteries.

 This project is possible thanks to funding from Birmingham City Council’s Municipal Charity and the National Lottery Heritage Fund.